BehzadBarati/Ingredient-Maps/README.md

 - Get_ingredients_of_Tomato_Soups_RecipeNLG.ipynb : a notebook for extracting most frequent ingredients which are used in tomato soups recipes.

-- lavorGraph_Embedding.ipynb : this notebook tries to capture neighbors of each ingredient in tomato soup.
+- FlavorGraph_Embedding.ipynb : this notebook tries to capture neighbors of each ingredient in tomato soup.

 - EDA-Report-RecipeNLG.html: a report on recipeNLG dataset.